- Public Health

 All Dates

-- Ionizing radiation is high-energy radiation that may pose some minimal health risk.
+- Ionizing radiation is high-energy radiation that may pose minimal health risks such as skin redness, burns, or hair loss risk.
+High doses can lead to more serious outcomes, such as cancers.

 - Non-ionizing radiation is low-energy radiation that includes radiation from sources such as sunlight, microwaves, radio frequencies, radar and sonar.
 Most radiation of this type poses very minimal health risk.